 - appropriate patient selection

-- Completion of a Prescription Authorization form for each new prescription
+- Complete the Prescription Authorization Form for each new prescription

 Steps to Prescriber Certification